 This was a game I was really looking forward to and the last new game I played this year.
 It is also absolutely the most disappointing game of the year and the most unfinished of the three covered so far.
 Additionally it is yet another victim of the genre amalgamation I described in a post earlier in the year.
 Admittedly, some of these complaints are moot as I played the game digitally and for very little expense with Xbox Game Pass.
-Even with that, Halo 5: Guardians came out in 2015 so this has been in development for a long time so it has clearly had problems with development.
+Even with that, Halo 5: Guardians came out in 2015 so this has been in development for a long time so it has clearly had problems during this time.

 The game definitely feels and plays like Halo where the gunplay, traversal and general action are concerned but the developers unfortunately felt the need to include the same sandbox design that makes so many AAA games hard to differentiate outside of their settings.
 So playing single-player now involves capturing bases and completing side-missions.
 Though even with these changes the game retains the long, boring corridors of the original in many story missions.
 There is also very little variety in the environment within the open-world.
 You’re either outside in areas reminiscent of the first few levels of the original or in underground structures (again reminiscent of the original).
 And the first Halo still had more environmental variety — as did the sequels.

 I browsed mainstream reviews and nearly all were positive and called back to the now twenty year old original in the positive sense.
 I think this must have been lifted from a review guide sent out by Microsoft as I don’t see this as a positive.
 The multiplayer never much interested me but it is free to play so it is hard to complain about that.
 Though I have heard it has limited options and absurdly overpriced cosmetic DLC items.
 The only thing I really enjoyed about this was the grappling hook which did shake up the gameplay in a positive way.
-Halo Reach remains the peak of the series and ironically, this has taken the series in the direction Bungee went with Destiny.
+Halo Reach remains the peak of the series and ironically, Halo Infinite has taken the series in the same direction Bungee went with Destiny.

 This was a rather substantial bonus included with the re-release of Super Mario 3D World on Switch earlier this year.
 Nintendo could have easily got away with releasing the game without this so it is a great bonus.
 This is a short game that uses some mechanics from 3D World but plays more like Super Mario Odyssey and is something on an experiment at a fully open world Super Mario game.
 Although brief, this is an engaging title that I thoroughly enjoyed.